eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignsignergroupmembershipApi.md

 <a id="ezsignsignergroupmembershipdeleteobjectv1"></a>
 # **EzsignsignergroupmembershipDeleteObjectV1**
-> EzsignsignergroupmembershipDeleteObjectV1Response EzsignsignergroupmembershipDeleteObjectV1 (int pkiEzsignsignergroupmembershipID)
+> CommonResponse EzsignsignergroupmembershipDeleteObjectV1 (int pkiEzsignsignergroupmembershipID)

 Delete an existing Ezsignsignergroupmembership